 “The ﬂoure never openth it selfe, but when the wynde bloweth,” wrote William Turner, in A New Herbal (1560).
 In our garden, however, we enjoy the buttercup-shaped ﬂowers in any weather, windy or not.
 Elegant and deceptively delicate, Anemone is also tough and undemanding.
 Most will multiply readily in rich sandy loam, and are perfect for naturalizing in a woodland setting.

 AVAILABLE SPRING 2019

-This elegant Chinese denizen presents delicate single white flowers with a smoky halo of deep blue-violet stamens, surrounding green centers, and mauve flushed backsides.
-An illuminated choice for the woodland garden, Anemone leveillei’s low mound of deeply divided and somewhat hirsute dark green leaves can be massed amid ferns and wild gingers in humus-rich soil.
+This exquisite Chinese denizen presents refined single white flowers with a smoky halo of deep blue-violet stamens, which surround green centers, and mauve-flushed backsides.
+An illuminated choice for shady alcoves, Anemone leveillei’s low mound of deeply palmate and hirsute dark green leaves can be massed amid ferns and wild gingers in humus-enriched soil.

 Size: 15" – 18" high x 18" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.